TomC333/React-Sorting-Visualizer/README.md

 - **Custom Array Size**: Easily adjust the number of elements using a slider to experiment with different array sizes.

-- **Sorting Algorithm**: Currently supports Insertion Sort & Selection Sort with more algorithms coming soon.
+- **Sorting Algorithm**: Currently supports Insertion Sort, Selection Sort & Bubble Sort with more algorithms coming soon.

 - **Simple Interface**: Enjoy a straightforward and user-friendly design for a seamless experience.